LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Challenges

 \subsection{Safety}

 When LLMs are integrated into autonomous driving systems, safety is always the first priority.
 In our proposed LLM4AD concept, the LLMs themselves do not directly handle safety requirements because of the potential for hallucinations in LLM outputs and the reaction time required.
 Hallucinations could be dangerous in safety-critical situations, and LLMs may not react quickly enough to sudden events.
-In our solutions, we employ a rule-based safety guarantee mechanism where LLM outputs must fall within predefined safe ranges - if outputs exceed these bounds or do not match the output format, execution is automatically blocked.
+In our solutions, we employ a rule-based safety guarantee mechanism where LLM outputs must fall within predefined safe ranges if outputs exceed these bounds or do not match the output format, execution is automatically blocked.

 However, the challenge is that ensuring system safety and reliability requires extensive validation across a wide range of operational conditions.
-This includes testing system responses to edge cases, verifying behavior in degraded operating conditions~\cite{he2010single,zhu2024mwformer,10310160,li2024light}, and validating the effectiveness of fallback mechanisms.
-The challenge extends to maintaining clear audit trails of system decisions and ensuring alignment with different regulatory requirements.
-This is particularly critical for systems implementing LLM-based systems, where behavior must consistently align with defined ethical guidelines while maintaining safety guarantees.
+This includes testing system responses to edge cases, verifying behavior in degraded operating conditions~\cite{he2010single,zhu2024mwformer,10310160,li2024light}, and validating the effectiveness of fallback mechanisms. \first{This technical challenge is intrinsically linked to legal and ethical questions.
+For instance, if an LLM misinterprets an ambiguous user command and contributes to an accident, it creates a complex chain of liability.
+While our proposed architecture mitigates this by using rule-based safety checks to override or block unsafe LLM outputs, it does not solve the fundamental ethical question of responsibility.
+Defining the legal and ethical frameworks for accountability in these human-AI teaming scenarios remains a significant, unresolved challenge that is critical for public trust and future deployment.} The challenge extends to maintaining clear audit trails of system decisions and ensuring alignment with different regulatory requirements.
+This is particularly critical for systems implementing LLM-based components, where behavior must consistently align with defined ethical guidelines while maintaining safety guarantees.